 Transfer pricing rules attempt to equalize prices that are charged between related parties to that which would be charged in a comparable uncontrolled transaction, meaning a transaction between unrelated parties.

-However, in many cases, a sufficiently comparable uncontrolled transaction is not available to make a comparison, especially for comparing prices of input parts between related corporations.
+However, a sufficiently comparable uncontrolled transaction may not be available for a comparison, especially for comparing prices of input parts between related corporations.
 IRC §482 lists 5 factors to assess the comparability of controlled and uncontrolled transactions:

 - functions performed by controlled and uncontrolled taxpayers;